 But along came a certain Fernando Alonso, whose successes have transformed the venue into a heaving mass of flag-waving, chanting – and occasionally over-the-top – spectators.
 His win in 2006 took the fervour to new heights, and this was heightened further when he joined Ferrari in 2011, winning last year’s race in what was a thin season for the Scuderia.

 And while the fans come to see one man strut his stuff, the bulk of fans curse the circuit’s presence on the F1 calendar for its never-ending ability to provide a race that is the equivalent to watching paint dry.

-Seventeen of the races held here to-date have been won from pole, including but one all of the last ten (the 2011 race was the exception ).
+Seventeen of the races held here to-date have been won from pole, including but two all of the last ten.

 Before the advent of DRS – which brought the level of passing to a remotely acceptable standard – the circuit averaged just two overtaking moves per race.
 That record gave it a worse reputation than Monaco and Hungary, two tracks which were positively overtaking-friendly in comparison.

-The last corner has now been slowed by a badly designed chicane which is an absolute eyesore on the circuit, and has only served to emasculate the track’s final sector, which was a particularly challenging section of the track.
+The last corner was subsequently slowed by a badly designed chicane which is an absolute eyesore on the circuit, and has only served to emasculate the track’s final sector, which was a particularly challenging section of the track.